axol-io/ansible-ephemery/docs/VALIDATOR_SETUP.md

 Validators are a crucial component of the Ethereum consensus mechanism.
 In the Ephemery testnet, validators function similarly to mainnet validators but operate in a more experimental, temporary environment.

-The playbook provides two main approaches for setting up validators:
+The playbook provides three main approaches for setting up validators:

 1. Automatic key generation (default)
-2. Using pre-generated validator keys (custom)
+2. Using compressed validator keys (recommended for many validators)
+3. Using individual pre-generated validator key files

+All methods include built-in protections against slashing by ensuring validators are properly stopped before key deployments.

 ## Validator Configuration Options